 14. Authorisation of orders for medicines

-Our doctors can only make a decision as to whether it is in the best interests of the patient to receive a medicine when the doctor has all relevant information.
-On occasion, this may require the doctor to ask the patient for additional information further to the information that was provided in response to an online questionnaire.
+Our clinicians can only make a decision as to whether it is in the best interests of the patient to receive a medicine when the clinician has all relevant information.
+On occasion, this may require the clinician to ask the patient for additional information further to the information that was provided in response to an online questionnaire.

 In the event that a patient’s chosen pharmacy is unable to fulfil a prescription or supply goods ordered, we will contact the patient to agree an alternative pharmacy that we have already identified as having the item available.
 The original prescription/order will be revoked and a new prescription/order will be sent to the new pharmacy.

 LloydsPharmacy will dispense all medicines and supply all goods.
 Medicines and goods for delivery by post will be dispatched normally within one working day of the clinician authorising the supply of the medicine.
 All medicines and goods for delivery by post are sent out either using DPD Next-Day Delivery, Royal Mail Tracked 24, or Royal Mail FREE Standard Delivery, based on the patient’s preference and time of order.

 - Orders placed before 4pm Monday to Thursday: delivered by DPD the next working day.